abhijeetavion/fchc/wp-content/plugins/tlp-team/README.txt

 👉 **Image Size Control:** When you accumulate too many large images on your website, your site slows down massively.
 When you want to limit the size of the images that go on your website, this plugin helps you do just that.
 What’s more, Team PRO gives you the option of setting custom image sizes instead of completely round numbers.

 👉 **Style Control:** With this team showcase WordPress plugin, you get to control the style in which you display your team members.
 You can choose the styles and colors you want for your team showcase.
 This meet the team plugin even lets you showcase the profile images of your team members in square or round borders.
-It supports device-wise display control so that you can give all your visitors the best versions of your team showcase displays.

 [Shortcode Documentation](https://www.radiustheme.com/docs/team/shortcode-generate/styling/)

 👉 **Member Filter Option:** This team showcase plugin supports the display of team member sections by department or individual member.
 Your team members can be showcased with different filter options for your members.

-👉 **Social Profiles:** With this best WordPress team plugin, you can showcase the social profiles of your team members.
+👉 **Social Profiles:** With this WordPress team plugin, you can showcase the social profiles of your team members.
 You can link various social profiles, including LinkedIn, Facebook, Twitter, and Instagram.

 👉 **Translation Support:** You can translate your website into any language you want without hiccups.
 This team showcase WordPress plugin comes with ready POT files for different languages.